trianglee/slack-export/README.md

 "If you want to export the contents of your own private groups and direct messages please see our API documentation."

-This fork fixes some issues one the preceding fork, and adds walk-through usage instructions.
+This fork fixes some issues one the preceding fork, and adds step-by-step instructions.

-Up-to-date walk-through usage instructions can be found in [USAGE.md](USAGE.md).
+Up-to-date step-by-step instructions can be found in [STEP-BY-STEP.md](STEP-BY-STEP.md).

 ## Token and Cookie